transifex/transifex-javascript/packages/angular/projects/ws-native-angular-sdk/README.md

 the `TranslationService` and using the different methods provided, such as `getLanguages`.

-## TX Instance Component
+## WS Instance Component

-Creates a new TX Native instance with the given configuration and adds it to the TX Native main instance.
+Creates a new WS Native instance with the given configuration and adds it to the WS Native main instance.
 All the nested components will use the new instance in order to fetch the translations.
 This apply to components:

 - T/UT
 - translate pipe